handsomeguy1/jcss-digital-distress/README.md

 }

 Future Work
-**Extend framework to longitudinal and cross-cultural datasets.
+a.
+Extend framework to longitudinal and cross-cultural datasets.
-**Integrate causal inference and network analysis modules.
+b.
+Integrate causal inference and network analysis modules.
-**Explore transfer learning for digital well-being prediction across platforms.
+c.
+Explore transfer learning for digital well-being prediction across platforms.

 License
 This project is licensed under the MIT License – see the LICENSE file for details.